vishvAsa/kalpAntaram/dharmaH/vishvAsaH/visheSha-dharmaH/dharma-fluid.md

 ## Intro
 Fluidity while retaining core principles.

-Indian notions of dharma was very fluid. (../For a general context on the limits of codification and holy books, [see here](../bases/books/index/).)
+Indian notions of dharma was fluid. (../For a general context on the limits of codification and holy books, [see here](../bases/books/index/).)

 - Notes
   - PV kANe's notes on fluidity: [1](http://i.imgur.com/RqIaXDz.jpg), [2](http://i.imgur.com/QWHBZ4G.jpg),[ 3](http://i.imgur.com/XG0MWDC.jpg), [4](http://i.imgur.com/MXC5ydx.jpg), [5](http://i.imgur.com/9uV0arq.jpg).
   - [RB15](http://www.dailyo.in/lifestyle/hinduism-manu-dharma-literature-sanskrit-ramayana-brahmin-vedic-india/story/1/5802.html).

+## Conservativism
+dharmashAstra-s of course agree with particulars of dharma changing with time, place and social conditions; and "reinterpertation" is indeed one resort used by commentators of yore.
+But, one should be careful and conservative to distinguish the core from the peripheral.
+If something worked for multiple millennia, even if one can't explain why it works, one should retain it (not everyone can grok even the second or third order consequences)

 ## Principles
 ### First Principles
 The explicitly and implicitly stated motivations of dharma (such as accomplishing comfort/ sukha of everyone in order to retain one's comfort - quotes in [this page](../dharma/)) naturally enable people to redetermine the details of what constitutes dharma "from first principles".
 This is particularly relevant to consideration of newer problems - though still relevant to older problems and rulings.

-- "Grain needs cooking, but cooked grain expires fast" analogy (By Narasimha Rao) -.
+- "Grain needs cooking, but cooked grain expires fast" analogy (By Narasimha Rao).

 > Raw grains stay for a long time, but cannot be digested when eaten.
 Cooked grains can be eaten and digested, but get rotten very quickly.
 Similarly, core principles of dharma are eternal, but tough to understand, judge and apply.
 While "interpreted/applied" rules/customs of dharma are easy to understand and use, they expire after sometime.
 Even food cooked by a great cook gets rotten in time.
 Similarly, specific rules laid down by even a great prophet/rishi become irrelevant in time.
 The only way is to keep the raw grains and let someone cook them for you when you want to eat.
 Hinduism allows for men to experience subtle truths within themselves and "interpret" \*generic principles\* of dharma and lay down \*specific rules\* for people around them.